cs1302uga/cs1302-tutorials/packages.md

    **Remember,** this implies a specific directory structure and package statement requirement with respect to `HelloUtility.java`.

-1. In the `cs1302.util.HelloUtility` class, add the following method:
+1. In the source code for `cs1302.util.HelloUtility` class, add the following method:

    ```java
    public static void excitingHello() {